memfault/nrf5-segger-embedded-studio-example/README.md

+> NOTE: not currently functional.
+I stopped while trying to migrate over to
+> mimic what the `examples/nrf5` Makefile-based app is doing.

+---

 # nRF5 SDK Segger Embedded Studio Memfault Example

 This is an example project for Segger Embedded Studio and the nRF5 SDK,